mnylc/mnylc.github.io/pages/services/resource-sharing.md

 The METRO Referral Card system makes it easier for students and researchers to locate materials or research onsite at METRO member libraries.

 ### Overview
 Yellow Cards allow patrons to search for a specific book or any other item at another METRO member institution.
-Blue cards allow users to search across entire subject areas at METRO member libraries
+Blue cards allow users to search across entire subject areas at METRO member libraries.

 Both types of METRO cards are available by order.
-Please contact Mark Parson at (212) 228-2320, extension 121.
+Please contact Mark Parson at (212) 228-2320, extension 7121.

 ### How to Use Yellow Cards
 The Yellow Card gives library users access to individual titles from other METRO member libraries.